Kouloures are the Greek-take on bagels! Delicious recipe for bread rings coated in sesame seeds.

 Every once in a while our parents would take us to a local Greek bakery to help select a dessert to bring to a dinner party or gathering.
-Usually they would make and bring along their own galaktoboureko, baklava or melomakarona, but occasionally our parents would be too busy (because they were also bringing along some homemade spanakopita or keftedes) to do so.
-We would walk into the bakery with them and be overwhelmed with the sights and smells of all the delicious Greek desserts, breads and snacks.
+Usually they would make and bring along their own galaktoboureko, baklava or melomakarona, but occasionally our parents would be too busy to do so (because they were also bringing along some homemade spanakopita or keftedes).
+When that was the case, we would walk into the bakery with them and be overwhelmed by the sights and smells of all the delicious Greek desserts, breads and snacks.
 Our parents would typically ask us to choose a variety of small, individual serving size cakes (glyka or γλυκά), often 8 – 12 in a box.
 This was so exciting…shopping for sweets!
 We were sure to select vanilla cakes, kok, cream-filled pastries, chocolate mousses and anything else that made our box of cakes a sight to behold.
 The only thing better than selecting the pastries was receiving these boxes of glyka when we had company over.
-Well before dessert was served, all the kids would sneak into the kitchen, snip the ribbon which tied the box closed, lift the lid with great anticipation, excited to see what joy lay within the box, and then quickly call dibs on the particular piece of dessert that we wanted.
+Well before dessert was served, all the kids would sneak into the kitchen, snip the ribbon which tied the box closed, lift the lid with great anticipation, excited to see what joy lay within the box.
+We would then quickly call dibs on the particular piece of dessert that we wanted.

 After selecting our desserts at the bakery, our parents would invite us to select a snack (but not a dessert) that we wanted to munch on immediately.
 Sometimes we would choose the bakery’s cheese or spinach pies, but more often than not we would choose a kouloura.
 Kouloures are nothing more than rings of bread, coated in sesame seeds…but they are perfect.
 In a city known for its bagels, some might consider kouloures to be their Greek counterpart.